Skip to content

 The Myth of Exclusivity

 Many couples quickly dismiss the topic of STI protection at the start of a committed relationship – often alongside the decision to stop using condoms.
 Choosing a monogamous partnership does not automatically bring medical safety.
-Infections like chlamydia, gonorrhea, or mycoplasmas can remain unnoticed in the body for a long time – even from previous relationships.
+Infections like chlamydia, gonorrhea, or mycoplasmas can remain undetected in the body for a long time – even from previous relationships.

-This means: Even if both partners are faithful, an infection from the past can remain undetected and only become apparent later.A one-time test at the beginning of a relationship can already provide clarity here – and without blame, but as a joint health check.
+This means: Even if both partners are faithful, an infection from the past can remain unnoticed and only become apparent later.A one-time test at the beginning of a relationship can already provide clarity here – and without blame, but as a joint health check.

 Show trust – through openness